Kasson, Minnesota: Historic 1918 Kasson Public School

-Due to efforts of Kasson's nonprofit historic preservation group Kasson Alliance for Restoration (KARE), the 2012-era Kasson Public School building has been placed on the National Register of Historic Places.
+Due to efforts of Kasson's nonprofit historic preservation group Kasson Alliance for Restoration (KARE), the Kasson Public School building has been placed on the National Register of Historic Places.
 Kasson's elementary and high school students began using the building on December 5, 1918.
 The school's nomination to the National Register was approved on December 6, 2007.

 The school joins the Jacob Leuthold Jr. House, the Eureka Hotel, the Kasson Municipal Building, and the Kasson Water Tower on the list of Kasson's buildings on the National Register of Historic Places.